jeany55/MyAccountant/API/CustomTabs.md

 ## Standard Lua Functions Available

-In addition to the MyAccountant-specific APIs, you have access to standard Lua functions commonly used for date formatting:
+In addition to the MyAccountant-specific APIs, you have access to the WoW API and standard Lua functions commonly used for date formatting:

 ### `date(format, [time])`